gthierman/ui-kit/README.md

 **Features**
 * Symbol overrides
 * Layer styles
-* Create new projects, stay updated, and view documentation with a few simple commands.
+* Create new projects, stay updated, and view documentation with a few simple commands

 ## Command Quick Reference
 2. `npm run new` Opens a copy of the ui kit and saves it to desktop.
+1. `npm run app-screens` Opens clio-app-screens.sketch.
-1. `npm run docs` Runs documentation in a web browser
+1. `npm run docs` Runs documentation in a web browser.
-2. `npm run update` Updates to the latest version
+2. `npm run update` Updates to the latest version.
-2. `npm run source` Opens the original source .sketch file
+2. `npm run source` Opens the original source .sketch file.

 ## Dependencies
 * Sketch app